WorldBrain/Memex/Readme.md

 ## Contributing

+Thanks a lot for your interest to contribute to Memex in one way or another.

 ### Report Bugs

-Thanks for taking the effort to report that something does not work.
 Just open an issue here on [GitHub](https://github.com/WorldBrain/Memex/issues/new).

-## Feature Requests
+### Feature Requests
 Head over to [our community board](https://worldbrain.helprace.com/s1-general/ideas), so that other people can vote on them too.

 ### Open Tasks
-Wanna contribute making Memex better?
+Wanna help in the development to make Memex better?
 Great!
 That's the spirit :)

 #### How to get started:
-1. Head over to the our Notion roadmap document and grab one of the "[Newcomer Tasks](https://www.notion.so/worldbrain/Release-Notes-Roadmap-262a367f7a2a48ff8115d2c71f700c14).
+1. Head over to the our Notion roadmap document and grab one of the "[Newcomer Tasks](https://www.notion.so/worldbrain/Release-Notes-Roadmap-262a367f7a2a48ff8115d2c71f700c14)".
 2. Once you found one please [get in touch with the team via Slack](http://join-worldbrain.herokuapp.com/).
 Just leave a message in #dev about the project you're most interested in.
 3. We'll try to sync up on project definitions and then you can get started :)